GSA/digitalgov.gov/content/events/2019/10/2019-10-08-federal-crowdsourcing-webinar-series-episode-6-fedramp-ideation.md

 ---

 _This talk is hosted by Challenge.gov.
 Managed by GSA, Challenge.gov serves as both the official listing of prize competitions across government, as well as a centralized platform for federal agencies to market their problem-solving events.
-The program also designs resources and training, which have helped more than 100 federal agencies run over 900 prize competitions with public participation since 2010.
+The program also designs resources and training, which have helped more than 100 federal agencies run over 900 prize competitions with public participation since 2010._

-This webinar was presented in coordination with DigitalGov University.
+_This webinar was presented in coordination with DigitalGov University.
 DigitalGov University provides a range of free online and in-person trainings and events for people and teams across the federal government_

 Questions about this event?
 Send them to [team@challenge.gov](mailto:team@challenge.gov).

-This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
+This event will be held and recorded over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
 You can [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting) to install the Zoom web browser client beforehand.